nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 * **You want to [sync](#sync) my task list and access it from other devices** <br>

-  > You can choose to store the data file in a local folder controlled by a cloud syncing device (e.g. Dropbox), allowing you to access my data from multiple computers.
+  > You can choose to store my data file in a local folder controlled by a cloud syncing device (e.g. Dropbox) so that you can access my data from multiple computers.

 > * **`save`** <br>
-This command saves all my data into the data file.
+This command directs me to save all my data into the data file.

 > * **`save`** `<new_save_location_directory>` <br>
-This command saves all my data in a new data file in a `<new_save_location_directory>`.
+This command directs me to set my new data file in a `<new_save_location_directory>`, then save all my data in that file.

 <img src="images/UiSaveCommand.png" width="600"><br>
 _Figure 3.9.1.
 Save Command_